apw/cache/README.md

 #### 2.2.3 Verify cache symbol code

-The oracle assigns a *symbol code* to each cache entry by permuting each raw code in such a way as to result in a valid binary search tree.
+The oracle assigns a *symbol code* to each cache entry by permuting each raw code in such a way as to result in a valid binary decision tree.
 The `-3` option causes `oracle` to dump its symbol codes and exit:

 ```